 4. Teachers prefer PD that includes hands-on strategies applicable to their classroom.

-5. Teachers prefer PD that is highly interactive.
+5. Teachers prefer PD which is highly interactive.

 6. Teachers prefer PD that is sustained over time.

-7. Teachers prefer PD that recognizes they are professionals with valuable insights.
+7. Teachers prefer PD which recognizes they are professionals with valuable insights.